 Making sense of undefinable problems

 Wicked problems are complicated to describe.
 Every problem is unique.
 Like a tornado, they are dynamic, unpredictable, and constantly changing.
 Of course, the threat of COVID-19 to public health is a clear problem.
 The disease is the “eye” of the tornado and at the center.
 People are getting sick and dying; over 5.5 million people have gotten sick – a number equal to the entire population of Finland – and 340,000 have died.
-Families and communities have been greatly affected; the immense loss of each person who has passed and the experiences of their loved ones is immeasurable and cannot be reduced to a statistic.
+Families and communities have been greatly affected; the immense loss of each person who has passed and the experiences of their loved ones are immeasurable and cannot be reduced to a statistic.

 At the same time, however, the scope of the problem of the pandemic goes beyond health and affects many aspects of our societies, similar to how a tornado causes damage to its surrounding area.
 World economies have come to a virtual standstill, unemployment rates in formal and informal sectors have skyrocketed, and people across the globe are starving as a result.
 Everything – social interactions, government recommendations, knowledge of the disease – changed from one day to the next.
 In some cases, this happened without warning, clarity, or consistency due to poor leadership, resulting in chaos as occurred when President Trump announced that travel from Europe to the United States would be suspended and India went into sudden lockdown, launching one of the largest internal migrations the country has seen in decades as daily wage laborers, left with no prospects, try to make their way home from the cities to their villages.